 Genevieve's note: A couple of weeks later Chloe reported that in continuing to give their little girl feedback about what they won't allow her to do (like hurting siblings) using this approach of connecting and showing care of her feelings that are driving her actions, their little girl's aggressive tendencies have reduced dramatically, there hasn't been any more incidents of wallpaper ripping and she's overall a more settled child.

-I received a further update a couple of years later when the mum contact me about an issue with one of her kids and again told me that the spate of destructive and aggressive behaviour hadn't reappeared since in all that time.
+I received a further update a couple of years later when the mum contacted me about an issue with one of her kids and again told me that the spate of destructive and aggressive behaviour hadn't reappeared since in all that time.